leddoo/kibi/main.md

                     - could be annoying.
                     - maybe `generation` is fine. incr when cfg changes.
                 - methods that require analysis data just take as params.
+            - "passes":
+                - free standing functions.
+                - local_to_reg.
+                - dead_copy_elim.
             - more files.
         - validation:
             - args point to `StmtData::has_output`.
             - check that all args are defined in the cfg.
             - ensure all uses are dominated by their defs.
+            - stmts not in multiple blocks.
         - fix phi copies.
             - issue: they're parallel assignments, but serialized in code-gen.
             - insert copies in preds?